when in Rome...

 Limited transportation / Embargo

 - Egypt - Only dogs are allowed to be transported (regardless of whether the animals travel in the cabin or in hold).
+Please note that dogs originating from Egypt may not enter the USA.
+This includes dogs which, after having left Egypt, have lived in a different country for less than six months.

 - Seychelles (Mahé) - An embargo on all types of animal transportation is in place.